FarshadJanmohammadi/GravityGame/css/README.md

-Build a Gravity Game using by JavaScript and Canvas
+Build a Gravity Game using by JavaScript and Canvas;

+Click wherever you like to throw a ball to the ground;